newlandsvalley/midi-player/README.md

     NoteOn  channel pitch velocity

     NoteOff  channel pitch velocity

+Typically, NoteOn messages define the note to be played at a time delay of zero whilst NoteOff messages define the time it is played for because of a positive time delay.In the NoteOn and NoteOff messages, channel is ignored and can be set to any integer value, pitch is the [MIDI pitch number](http://newt.phys.unsw.edu.au/jw/notes.html) and velocity (related to gain) is a number between 0 and 127.

 The tempo setting defines the number of microseconds taken by each beat (see later).
-In the NoteOn and NoteOff messages, channel is ignored and can be set to any integer value, pitch is the [MIDI pitch number](http://newt.phys.unsw.edu.au/jw/notes.html) and velocity (related to gain) is a number between 0 and 127.
 This is then built into a MidiMessage:

     MidiMessage = (Ticks, MidiEvent)